 - NASCIO conferences provide excellent opportunities for corporate to state member networking as well as corporate to corporate networking.
 Please support the inclusion and participation of all registered members at all NASCIO sponsored program sessions.

 - Conference sponsorships are available as an option to all corporate members who are in good standing.
+Membership dues must be current, and all outstanding balances paid in full.
 Sponsorships are limited and in high demand.
-They are sold on strict first come first serve basis via an online system.
 Due to member equity there will be no exceptions or additions of sponsorship opportunities.
 Co-sponsoring/co-branding is not permitted.
 The sponsor company name must match the membership name.
 The inclusion of a parent company tagline in the sponsor company name is not permissible.

 - NASCIO corporate members, partner entities, conference sponsors, and attendees are expressly prohibited from holding events/hosted meetings that run concurrently with NASCIO conference sessions, meetings, meals, receptions, or any other conference-related events.
 There must be a thirty-minute buffer from the conclusion of our event and the start time of your event/hosted meeting.
 NASCIO will not endorse companion events.

 - Registered State CIO’s and state attendees should not receive invitations that take them away from conference programing.

 - No exhibits and/or demonstrations of any type are permitted inside or on conference hotel property.